 Survey of Black minority ethnic communities about probation practice

-The benefits of bibliotherapy for mental health
+The benefits of bibliotherapy for mental health: a qualitative study

 This qualitative study examines the impact of bibliotherapy groups on the mental health and wellbeing of people with severe mental health problems, and older adults with dementia.

 Evaluation of a meaningful occupation project for older homeless people

 We conducted an evaluation of an innovative project providing meaningful occupation to homeless and ex-homeless older people.
 The project aimed to engage older people in sustained activity and facilitate involvement in the community.
 The study explored the experiences and views of older people who used the Live Choices project, based at Thames Reach in London.

 We contributed to the writing of a guide to the engagement and participation of seniors for Age UK Lancashire, as part of their Linking Communities research.